LucyFo/dance-school/README.md

 # Dance-school
-Web site for the most famous magic dance school "Herring in a boat"
+Web site for the most famous magic dance school "Herring in a boat".